Shooting near downtown leads to pursuit, arrest

 Investigators received witness statements that led them to pursue a suspect vehicle through the streets of Sioux Falls.

-Our KELOLAND New crew captured video of several police cars giving chase near the scene of the shooting.
+Our KELOLAND News crew captured video of several police cars giving chase near the scene of the shooting.

 Police say they eventually arrested the driver.
 But because this is an ongoing investigation, they are not releasing any other details.